MicrosoftDocs/visualstudio-docs/mac/create-offline-installer.md

 ---
 title: "Create an Offline Installer"
-description: In this article, learn how you can create an offline installer on Windows for Visual Studio for Mac. ms.custom: SEO-VS-2020
+description: Learn how you can create an offline installer on Windows for Visual Studio for Mac. ms.custom: SEO-VS-2020
 author: heiligerdankgesang
 ms.author: dominicn